What is API Security?

 or object-level

-Effective mitigation includes implementing robust authentication, applying role-based access control
+or system compromise.
+Effective mitigation includes introducing strong authentication, role-based access control

 3. Verbose Error Messages

-APIs can unintentionally return detailed error messages that disclose sensitive information about the system’s architecture and components.
-For instance, error responses may reveal database connection strings, server stack details
+APIs can inadvertently return detailed error messages that disclose sensitive information about the system's architecture and components.
+For example, error responses may reveal database connection strings, server stack details

 4. Misconfigured HTTP Headers

-HTTP headers are a crucial layer of API security, as they define how servers and clients communicate securely.
-Misconfigured or missing headers can expose APIs to significant vulnerabilities, such as Cross-Site Scripting
+HTTP headers are the most essential layer of API security, for they define how the server and client can securely communicate with each other.
+A misconfigured or missing header may leave APIs to be vulnerable to Cross-Site Scripting

-(CSP) header, attackers can inject malicious scripts into a user’s browser.
-Similarly, the absence of Strict-Transport-Security
+header allows attackers to inject evil scripts into a user's browser.
+Similarly, not setting the Strict-Transport-Security

 5. Open Cloud Storage

-Many APIs use cloud storage services to store and manage data, but improper configurations can expose sensitive files to unauthorized users.
-For instance, a misconfigured Amazon S3 bucket
+Many APIs use cloud storage services to store and manage data, but improper configurations expose sensitive files to unauthorized users.
+For example, improper configurations of an Amazon S3 bucket

 or Azure Blob